Basic shapes

 - The

-command is used to draw a cubic Bézier curve.
+Ccommand is used to draw a cubic Bézier curve.
 It takes six parameters: x1 y1, x2 y2, x y (control points and end point).
-For example,C 20 20, 40 20, 50 10
+For example,C 20 20, 40 20, 50 10would draw a curve from the current point to (50,10) using (20,20) and (40,20) as the control points. - The

-.
+Scommand is a shorthand command forC.
 It takes four parameters and the first control point is assumed to be a reflection of the second control point on the previous command relative to the current point. - The lowercase

-draw curves relative to the current point.
+candsdraw curves relative to the current point.

 - Quadratic Bézier Curve - Q/q and T/t